niaapps/niaapps.github.io/niaapps-blog/_drafts/2020-04-12-Daily-Check-In.markdown

 I have been social distancing for almost a full month now.
 My classes have been an adjustment, but I have been doing my best given the circumstances.
 Part of this week was "Spring Break" so I did get some reprieve from the anxiety and stress it all brings.
 I have been working more on the subscribe function to my website, I want everything to be perfect before I start to promote everything.
 I haven't gotten the chance to work on comments again, nor the chance to work on making each page responsive to browser window size/ branching to mobile.
 One step at a time.

+On a more personal note, I have been working on my anger, both for my sake and my partner's.